FailAcademy/learning/adp-london/_slides/week-07/01-intro-to-tdd.md

 Solution in [adp-exercise-solutions](https://github.com/redacademy/adp-exercise-solutions/blob/master/adp-testing-week/lib/frog-jump.js).

 ---
-class: middle

-## Exercise: Palindrome
+# Exercise 3

-A palindrome is a string that is equal when written forwards and backwards.
+A palindrome is a string that is the same when written forwards and backwards.
-__Mom__, __racecar__, and __never odd or even__ are all palindromes.
+**Mom**, **racecar**, and **never odd or even** are all palindromes.

-Write a function that takes a string an returns whether it is a palindrome.
+Write a function that takes a string and returns whether it is a palindrome.
+Take these steps to do so:

-.condensed[
 - Whiteboard the algorithm
-- Write out Plain English Specs
+- Write out plain English specs
-- Convert Specs to Tests
+- Convert specs to tests
-- Implement your Algorithm
+- Implement your algorithm
-]

 ???